cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 - AI Iron Curton control in Skirmish

 Known issues:
-- AI strenght is depending on map layout.
-Some maps it's still not good.
-Other maps its almost impossible to beat

 - Tech stealing: The human player has to re-deploy the Construction Yard to MCV and back to unlock all stolen tech.
 Also for the War Factory.
-(Or you have to build a extra one)
- It also changes the voices for some countries.
-Currently we don't know how to correct this
+(Or you have to build a extra one) It also changes the voices for some countries.
+Currently, we don't know how to correct this

 Source code:
 https://github.com/Bast75/CnC_Remastered_Collection-AI-Boost2